Access Control and Roles

-MetaVaults use a layered access control system built on Safearrow-up-right and the Zodiacarrow-up-right framework.
+MetaVaults use a layered access control system built on [Safe](https://safe.global/) and the [Zodiac](https://www.gnosisguild.org/) framework.
 This page explains how the system protects depositors by constraining what each role can do.

 Each MetaVault is owned by a Safe multisig.
-The Safe signers delegate specific scoped actions to other actors using Zodiac RolesModifierarrow-up-right and Delay Modifierarrow-up-right contracts, enabling fine-grained on-chain permission control.
+The Safe signers delegate specific scoped actions to other actors using Zodiac [RolesModifier](https://github.com/gnosisguild/zodiac-modifier-roles) and [Delay Modifier](https://github.com/gnosisguild/zodiac-modifier-delay) contracts, enabling fine-grained on-chain permission control.

 The Safe signers are DAO-designated admins.
 They deploy and configure the vault, then only intervene for: